2020 European Men's Handball Championship qualification

-This article describes the qualification for the 2020 European Men's Handball Championship.
+This article describes the qualification for the 2020 European Men's Handball Championship and inaugural EHF Euro Cup.

 Qualification system

 Teams competed for 20 places at the final tournament in two distinct Qualification Phases.
 In each phase, the teams were divided into several pots according to their positions in the EHF National Team Ranking.

 Qualification Phase 1

 Seeding

 The draw for the qualification round was held on 24 June 2016 in Vienna, Austria.
 The group winners advance to the Phase 2.

 Groups

 Group 1

 The tournament was played in a tournament format.